agubler/stores/README.md

 ### Commands

-Commands are simply functions which are called internally by the store when executing a `Process` and return a `CommandResponse` that tells the store what needs to be done.
-Each command is passed a `CommandRequest` which provides a `get` function for access to the stores state and a `payload` object which contains the arguments which the process executor was called with.
+Commands are simply functions which are called internally by the store when executing a `Process` and return an array of `PatchOperations` that tells the `store` what state changes needs to be performed.

+Each command is passed a `CommandRequest` which provides a `get` function for access to the stores state and a `payload` object which contains the an array of arguments that the process executor was called with.

 The `get` function returns back state for a given "path" or "selector", for example `get('/my/deep/state')` or `get('/my/array/item/9')`.